Jed556/RobustVideoMatting/README.md

 cd "path/to/cloned/repository"
 pip install --force-reinstall -r requirements_inference_v2.txt
 ```
 You may change RVM to any env name you like.
-Additionally, you may also input `pip install --force-reinstal av pims tqdm==4.61.1` to pip install the required packages.
+Additionally, you may also input `pip install --force-reinstall av pims tqdm==4.61.1` to pip install the required packages.

 3. Run command
 ```sh